Drzylski/XenoboardWeb/README.md

 # XenoboardWeb

-# The frontend for the Xenoboard app
+# The Nuxt/Vue frontend for the Xenoboard app

+# Written with Typescript and using the Composition API.

 # Nuxt Minimal Starter